Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

-We found that examples provide a potent tool for goal voice exploration early in the voice training process.
+\textbf{\textit{Using Examples.}} We found that examples provide a potent tool for goal voice exploration early in the voice training process.
 Without prior knowledge of voice parameters, trainees can use examples to identify desirable voice characteristics.
 Similar to goal exploration methods used by experts, a goal exploration system could serve examples and ask trainees to rate examples or identify specific characteristics that they like.
 Voice parameters such as pitch, pitch variation, and resonance pulled from the examples could inform voice targets, while more specific characteristics of voice such as accent and enunciation could inform individualized voice practice techniques.
+Furthermore, trainees and experts desired examples that matched their various demographics and diverse gender presentation needs, as opposed to the voice training standards supported by voice training technologies and media.
+To meet this need, technologies should incorporate large, searchable databases of voice examples that trainees can explore and filter based on descriptive demographic criteria (like gender presentation, age, and cultural characteristics) and experts can understand through pre-measured technical voice parameters.